itsatefe/Machine-Learning/README.md

-# Machine Learning Course (Spring 2024)

-This repository contains various projects focused on key concepts in machine learning, as well as a final project on Multi-View Graph Convolutional Networks with Attention Mechanism (MAGCN).
+This repository contains various projects focused on key concepts in machine learning, as well as an implementation of Multi-View Graph Convolutional Networks with Attention Mechanism (MAGCN).

 ## Contents